 Filming episode 809 marks the 100th episode for The Dawgs!

 Black Dog’s nearby receiving and storage warehouse “BDS2” opens to the public.
 Customers can browse this down and dirty salvage warehouse for new arrivals of architectural salvage and unusual treasures.

-Black Dog Salvage opens on Sundays from 12pm-5pm.
+Black Dog Salvage opens on Sundays for the first time.